When Real Madrid confirmed the signing of Trent Alexander-Arnold, social media erupted with excitement.

 Assist Machine

-History has already been written.
-No defender in the history of English football has helped his team to score more than Trent Alexander-Arnold.
+History has already been made.
+No defender in the history of English football has contributed more assists for their team than Trent Alexander-Arnold.

 Pass Master